zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-#### Audio Route Changed Callback (didAudioRouteChanged)
+#### Occurs when the Audio Route Changes (didAudioRouteChanged)

 ```
 - (void)rtcEngine:(AgoraRtcEngineKit * _Nonnull)engine didAudioRouteChanged:(AgoraAudioOutputRouting)routing;
 ```

-This callback is triggered when the audio routing is changed.
-The definition of AgoraAudioOutputRouting is listed as follows:
+The SDK triggers this callback when the audio route changes.
+Here is the definition of `AgoraAudioOutputRouting`:

 ```
 typedef NS_ENUM(NSInteger, AgoraAudioOutputRouting)